EQ15T/photon-catalysis/README.md

 pip install -e .
 ```

-Optionally, to run the examples simulating the boson-sampling implementation of our schemes, the [Perceval](https://github.com/Quandela/Perceval) library from Quandela needs to be installed, using the following command:
+Optionally, to run the examples simulating the boson sampling implementation of our schemes, the [Perceval](https://github.com/Quandela/Perceval) library from Quandela needs to be installed, using the following command:
 ```shell
 pip install -e git+https://github.com/EQ15T/photon-catalysis.git#egg=photon_catalysis[boson_sampling]
 ```